Cosmos World Foundation Model Platform for Physical AI: World Foundation Model Pre-training

 \subsubsection{Limitations}

 One notable failure case observed in the generated videos of our autoregressive WFMs is objects unexpectedly appearing from below. \cref{fig:cosmos_ar_failure_cases} illustrates an example of this issue.
 To understand the failure rate of our models, we conduct a systematic study by creating an evaluation set of $100$ Physical AI inputs to our autoregressive WFMs.
 We generate videos with all our models using two input modes---image (single-frame) conditioning and video (9-frame) conditioning.
 For all generated videos, we manually inspect the failure cases and report the failure rate in~\cref{tab:cosmos_ar_failure_rate}.
-We observe that the smaller models Cosmos-1.0-Autoregressive-4B and Cosmos-1.0-Autoregressive-5B-Video2World show a higher corruption rate in single frame conditioning, while the larger models Cosmos-1.0-Autoregressive-12B and Cosmos-1.0-Autoregressive-13B-Video2World are more robust.
+We observe that the smaller models Cosmos-Predict1-4B and Cosmos-Predict1-5B-Video2World show a higher corruption rate in single frame conditioning, while the larger models Cosmos-Predict1-12B and Cosmos-Predict1-13B-Video2World are more robust.
 Generation with $9$-frame video conditioning is stable for all models, with a failure rate lower than $2\%$.